Differences Between Litecoin and Bitcoin

 |Average Transaction Time||On average, the average transaction time for every Bitcoin transaction is 10 minutes.||For Litecoin, the average transaction time is 2.5 minutes.
 That’s why many prefer Litecoin over Bitcoin.|

 From the above discussion, you’re clear that Bitcoin and Litecoin both are the two most significant cryptocurrencies.
 Though both have many differences, they serve their purpose and market capitalization have been constantly increasing.
 Look at both of them and see what you can pick to purchase goods and services online.

 This has been a guide to Litecoin vs Bitcoin.
-Here we discuss the top differences between bitcoin and litecoin along with infographics and comparison table.
+Here we discuss the top differences between Bitcoin and Litecoin along with infographics and comparative table.
 You may also have a look at the following articles –